UC-ITSC/OCAT-Intern-Template/README.md

 ## Navigating the OCAT File Structure

 This is going to be your best friend.
 The image below shows how you should be sending requests and where you should be placing the logic.
- - client components -> client services ->  server routes -> server libs -> API routes -> API libs -> database
+ - client components -> client services ->  server routes -> server libs -> API routes -> API microservices -> database
 ![OCAT File Structure Diagram](./readme_files/OCAT_File_Structure.png)

 ## Roles